jaco4873/cds-visual-analytics-2025/src/assignment_2/README.md

 Then select option 2 from the menu.

 **Note:** Using the run.sh script will execute the assignment with default configurations only.
 For customized runs with different parameters, see the Advanced Execution Options section below.

-### Manual Execution
-To run the assignment directly, navigate to the src directory and execute:
+To run the assignment without run.sh, navigate to the src directory and execute:

 ```bash
 cd src